 Ways to help

 Officials are already working to rebuild and repair trails, bridges and signs, and have said little or no human intervention is needed to aid the forest’s natural regeneration process — but there are still plenty of ways to help.

 Shop for the cause

 The fire forced many businesses in the Columbia River Gorge to close for several weeks during what is typically their busiest time of the year.
 They have since reopened for business and could use support as they recover economically.
-See a list of businesses in Cascade Locks, and a guide to where to shop in Hood River.
+See a guide to where to shop in Hood River.

 Donate to local nonprofits

 When donating to the American Red Cross online, you can designate your donation to the “Local Red Cross.”
 Additionally, the Friends of the Columbia Gorge offers an FAQ with ways to help, including joining the nonprofit organization, which is dedicated to preserving the Columbia River Gorge.